poweradmin/poweradmin-docs/docs/maintenance/index.md

 1. **Recovery Plan**: Document step-by-step recovery procedures
 2. **Test Restores**: Regularly test your backup and restore procedures
-3. **Alternate Access**: Ensure DNS records can be managed directly via PowerDNS if PowerAdmin becomes unavailable
+3. **Alternate Access**: Ensure DNS records can be managed directly via PowerDNS if Poweradmin becomes unavailable

 For more detailed guidance on specific maintenance tasks, refer to the other sections in this documentation.